-Kruthi, 9, the kid next door, I have always heard her scream on top of her voice , throw tantrums , always glued to television or her tablet.
+Kruthi, 9, the kid next door, I have always heard her scream on top of her voice , throw tantrums, always glued to television or her tablet.
 Yes, she has her own tablet.
-When she was just 2 years old, she was super smart, she would recognize voices and the things around her, I always thought she would grow up to be an intelligent child.
-She grew arrogant, she doesn’t want to study nor is she interested in any other activities.
-All she wants to do is be on her tablet or the T.V.
-And her behavior towards her parents is just awful.
+When she was just 2 years old, she was super smart, she would recognize voices and the things around her and I always thought she would grow up to be an intelligent child.
+She became arrogant as she grew up.
+She didn’t want to study nor was she interested in any other activity.
+All she wanted to do was be on her tablet or T.V.
+And her behavior towards her parents was not acceptable.
 Every time they tried to discipline her, her behavior just got worse.

-So I suggested her parents to just to take a trial class for the yoga which VEDIC TREAT provides.
-So they did.
-After her trial class, she herself wanted to join the classes and just after few days, she was entirely a new person, no tantrums, no screaming, she goes out to play with the other kids outside, she reduced watching tv or use any electronic devices.
+So at Vedic Treat, we suggested she takes our trial yoga class.
+Her parents took our suggestion seriously.
+After her trial class, she herself wanted to join the classes and just after a few days, she was a new person.
+Dhr had no tantrums, no screaming, she started to play with the other kids outside, she reduced watching tv or using any electronic devices.

-Yoga is one of the best practices for young adults because it helps shape their brains in an amazing way.
+Yoga is one of the best practices for kids because it helps shape their brains in an amazing way.

-• Provides students with healthy ways to express, balance, and regulate their emotions and behavior
+• Provides kids with healthy ways to express, balance, and balance their emotions and behavior

 • Promotes a more relaxed, comfortable state of being – the perfect state for teaching and learning

 • Has a positive impact on students’ academic performance

 • Brings students into the present moment – the most basic requirement for learning

 • Encourages community and connectedness within the classroom